Inspired? Please share!

 Following are a few of the testimonials, awards, and accolades Creativity Portal has garners since its founding:

-Creativity Portal featured in the magazine's annual "101 Best Web Sites" issue multiple times since 2005.
+Creativity Portal featured in WD's annual "101 Best Web Sites" issue multiple times since 2005.

 Creativity Portal was favorably reviewed as an online "Tool for Teaching" in the January 2007 issue of the English Journal, published by the National Council of Teachers of English at Colorado State University.